Supportive therapies

-Supportive treatments, sometimes called supportive therapies, help control any symptoms caused by chronic lymphocytic leukaemia (CLL) or its treatment.
-This section explains the more common problems that some people with CLL have, and the treatments that can help.
+Supportive therapies are treatments that help control any symptoms caused by chronic lymphocytic leukaemia (also called CLL or CLL leukemia) or its treatment.
+This page explains the more common problems that some people with CLL have, and the treatments that can help.

 Infections and chronic lymphocytic leukaemia (CLL)